RheingoldRiver/joy-of-react-word-clone/README.md

 ## Joy of React, Project I
 Both stretch goals completed.

+### Additional bonus things I did

+* Add a "Cheat Mode"
+    * Cheat mode allows you to click the keyboard to see if a letter is in the word.
+"Cheat mode misplaced" has a value less than guessed-but-incorrect-placement.
+    * Cheat mode also enables ctrl+Z, which is implemented via two hooks, useModifierKey and useHotkey.
+    * Cheat mode setting is stored in localStorage.

 ### Notes before watching solutions
 - I made two separate objects for tracking the positions & the states of each letter, because it was a LOT faster to type out each of the letters that way: